cblgh/karnaughgen/README.md

    this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.

- * Neither the name of Linus Karlsson nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.
+ * Neither the name of Linus Karlsson nor the names of the contributors may be used to endorse or promote products derived from this software without specific prior written permission.